XPlatform-Consulting/ubiquity-youtube/README.md

 Setup
 -----

-  In order to use the YouTube library you must first register your application in the [Google Developers Console](https://console.developers.google.com).
+  In order to use the YouTube library you must first register your application in the <a href="https://console.developers.google.com" target="_blank">Google Developers Console</a>.

 ##### New application
   - Browse to the Google Developers Console